Madman10K/madman10k.github.io/i18n-commentary.md

      - ibus-unikey
      - ibus-bamboo
 - FCITX
-  1. Chinese(ibus has the same alternatives in FCITX so they won't be listed)
+  1. Chinese(IBus has the same alternatives in FCITX, so they won't be listed)
      - fcitx-pinyin
      - fcitx-table
      - fcitx-handwriting